msabid/Google-Maps-Review-Sentiment-Analysis/README.md

     ```

 ## Usage
-1. Run the script:
+1. Open the Jupyter Notebook:
     ```bash
-    kfc-kingston-sentiment-analysis.ipynb
+    jupyter notebook kfc-kingston-sentiment-analysis.ipynb
     ```
-2. The script will extract reviews and place details, perform sentiment analysis, and save the data to CSV files in the specified Google Drive folder.
+2. Follow the instructions in the notebook to run each cell.
+The notebook will extract reviews and place details, perform sentiment analysis, and save the data to CSV files in the specified Google Drive folder.

 ## Data
 The repository includes the following CSV files: